Avadhi

 Vote and we'll prioritise it.
 Top-voted dialects move up the roadmap.
 One vote per email.

-Khariboli is a dialect of Hindi.
+Khariboli is a dialect of the Hindi language.

 Khariboli is part of the South Asia region on DialectAtlas.